dubzzz/fast-check/documentation/1-Guides/Arbitraries.md

 ## Recursive structures

 - `fc.letrec(builder: (tie) => { [arbitraryName: string]: Arbitrary<T> })` produce arbitraries as specified by builder function.
 The `tie` function given to builder should be used as a placeholder to handle the recursion.
-It takes as input the name of the arbitrary to use in the recursion.
+It takes as input the name of the arbitrary to use in the recursion

 ```typescript
 const { tree } = fc.letrec(tie => ({